Table of Contents

-Here's a brief overview of some of the most well-known quartiers before diving into our recommendations and guiding all neighborhoods!
+Here's a brief overview of some of the most well-known quartiers to Parisians and travelers alike, before diving into my recommendations and guides for all neighborhoods!

 Le Marais | 3rd & 4th Arrondissement

 Le Marais is well known for being home to the gay district in Paris and for its shopping.
-It's trendy and hip, and you'll also find several hopping bars and clubs to get your party on at night.
+I feel it's trendy and hip, and you'll find several bumping bars and clubs to get your party on at night.

 Le Marais is also home to Place des Vosges, and the Musée Picasso.
-This is a must-visit, especially for first-timers in Paris.
+I say this is a must-visit, especially for first-timers in Paris.

 Montmartre | 18th Arrondissement

-This is the perfect quartier to be slightly away from the action but to still have the picturesque sights.
-Montmartre is in the 18th arrondissement.
+Montmarte is the perfect quartier to be slightly away from the action while in the 18th arrondissement, but still have the picturesque sights.

 Latin Quarter (Quartier Latin) | 5th Arrondissement